 We also have the best Polar watch, and best Suunto watch guides for research purposes if you are interested.
 Check out our best triathlon watch and best fitness tracker guide, too, while you are at it.

-The best Garmin watch deals
+The best Garmin watch deals in 2021

 Best Garmin watch deals by device